 The 8x10 sonic sampling system from Geoprobe® is the largest amongst our conventional sonic sampling systems.
-The Geoprobe® sonic casing family has been uniquely designed so that each incremental casing size works efficiently with the next.
+The Geoprobe® sonic casing family has been uniquely designed so that the annulus of each incremental casing size works efficiently with the next.
 In this case, you will have the size needed to remove even more material from the subsurface.

 Conventional Sonic Sampling